Overview - Fall 2018

-State fiscal conditions show signs of improvement and greater stability compared to this time last year.
-According to governors’ proposed budgets – and enacted budgets for some biennial states – state general fund spending is projected to grow 3.2 percent in fiscal 2019 compared to fiscal 2018, in line with the average annual growth rate proposed by governors in the post-Great Recession era.
+State fiscal conditions continue to show signs of improvement and greater stability.
+According to enacted budgets, state general fund spending is expected to grow 4.3 percent in fiscal 2019 compared to fiscal 2018 levels, with all program areas seeing increases in appropriations.

 Other key findings from the report:

-- Governors proposed spending increases for fiscal 2019 totaling $26.5 billion across all program areas, compared to just $8.7 billion in new spending proposed in their fiscal 2018 budgets one year prior.
+- States enacted appropriation increases for fiscal 2019 totaling $41.1 billion across all program areas, compared to just $12.7 billion in new appropriations enacted in their fiscal 2018 budgets one year prior.

-- Only 9 states have made mid-year budget cuts totaling $830 million in fiscal 2018.
+- Only 7 states made mid-year budget cuts due to a shortfall in fiscal 2018, totaling $456 million.

-- General fund revenues are projected to grow 2.1 percent in fiscal 2019 based on forecasts used to develop governors’ budgets, with a median growth rate of 2.8 percent.
+- General fund revenues are projected to grow 2.1 percent in fiscal 2019 based on forecasts used to enact state budgets, with a median growth rate of 2.3 percent.

-- States continue to strengthen their reserves, with the median balance as a share of general fund spending rising to 6.2 percent in fiscal 2019, from a recent low of 1.9 percent in fiscal 2011.
+- States continue to strengthen their reserves, with the median rainy day fund balance as a share of general fund spending expected to rise to 7.3 percent in fiscal 2019, from a recent low of 1.6 percent in fiscal 2010.